Shopper Marketing Strategy: A Guide for CPG Brands

 The Conversion Stage

 1. Simplicity: Make it easy for consumers to purchase everywhere you engage them.
 On your website for instance, that means clear, user-friendly navigation.
-It should only take 1 click to purchase.
+It should only take 1 or 2 clicks to purchase.

 Jump Start Your Sales Velocity